eslint/eslint/docs/rules/lines-between-class-members.md

 ## When Not To Use It

-If you don't want enforce empty lines between class members, you can disable this rule.
+If you don't want to enforce empty lines between class members, you can disable this rule.

 ## Related Rules